catalyzeio/stratum-docs/guides/local-testing.md

 docker run -p 8080:8080 -e PORT=8080 -e DATABASE_URL=mongodb://your.mongo.container.ip:12345 -d myapp /bin/bash -c "/start web"
 ```

-Replace the ``your.mongo.container.ip:12345`` with the URL that we provided you.
+Replace the ``mongodb://your.mongo.container.ip:12345`` with the URL for your local database eg.: `mongodb://localhost:12345`

 #### Test it